iter8-tools/docs/docs/tutorials/integrations/knative.md

     This is a [single-loop](concepts.md#loops) [Kubernetes experiment](concepts.md#execution-environments) where all the previously mentioned tasks will run once and the experiment will finish.
 Hence, its [runner](concepts.md#runners) value is set to `job`, which enables Iter8 to use a Kubernetes `job` to execute this experiment in the cluster.

 ## View experiment report
+Once the experiment completes (~ 20 secs), view the experiment report as follows.

 === "Text"
     ```shell
     iter8 k report